Introduction to correlation networks: Interdisciplinary approaches beyond thresholding: Methods for creating networks from correlation matrices

-Another related method is to use the $k$ nearest neighbor graph of the correlation matrix, with which each $i$th node is connected at least to the $k$ nodes with the highest correlation with the $i$th node \cite{Alexanderbloch2010FrontSystNeurosci}.
+Another method related to the maximum spanning tree is to use the $k$ nearest neighbor graph of the correlation matrix, in which each $i$th node is connected at least to the $k$ nodes with the highest correlation with the $i$th node \cite{Alexanderbloch2010FrontSystNeurosci}.
 Yet another choice, which is designed for general weighted networks, is the disparity filter, with which one preserves only statistically significant edges to generate the \emph{network backbone} \cite{Serrano2009PNAS,gemmetto2017irreducible}.
 Note that, with these methods as well, some lower-correlation node pairs are retained as edges and some higher-correlation edges are discarded.

 \textit{Application example}: Wang et al.\ compared functional networks of the brain between children with attention-deficit hyperactivity disorder (ADHD) and healthy controls using fMRI data \cite{WangZhuHe2009HumanBrainMapping}.
 The brain scan lasted for eight minutes in the resting state, and the brain image was acquired every two seconds.
 The authors used a previously published popular brain atlas defined by three-dimensional coordinates of 90 anatomical regions of interest (45 per hemisphere), each of which defines a node of the network.
 After various steps of preprocessing the original data, they computed the Pearson correlation coefficient between the time series at each pair of nodes, separately for each child.
 Aware of the problem inherent in choosing a threshold value, which we discussed earlier in this section, the authors examined dichotomized networks for a range of threshold values $\theta \in [0.05, 0.5]$.
 As downstream analysis, they measured the small-world-ness of networks in terms of the so-called global efficiency and local efficiency \cite{Latora2001PhysRevLett}.
 A large global efficiency value and a small local efficiency value suggest that the network has a small-world property.
 They found that, while the networks of both ADHD and healthy control children were small-world, those of children with ADHD were somewhat less small-world than those of the controls across a wide range of $\theta$; the difference was statistically significant for the local efficiency in some range of $\theta$.